watacoso/legalzoom/README.md

 -	A front-end interface.
-The plan was to o	Implement the requests for single entry and csv insertions. o	Implement a validation control for single entry insertion, using bootstrap. o	On positive response from the insertion services, fetch the entries by implementing the third endpoing(getbanks)
+The plan was to o	Implement the requests for single entry and csv insertions. o	Implement a validation control for single entry insertion, using bootstrap. o	On positive response from the insertion services, fetch the entries by implementing the third endpoing(getcards)

 -	CSV to java object conversion.
 I had no prior experience in the development of endpoints accepting CSV files, and it was my major time sink.
 I decided to use openCSV, and had 2 options: